-Please note: The information in this article was correct at the time of publication on 14 April 2020 but, because of the impact of COVID-19, things are changing rapidly.
+Please note: The information in this article was correct at the time of publication 16 July 2020 but, because of the impact of COVID-19, things are changing rapidly.
 We aim to keep this page updated, but please check with your loan provider or potential provider directly to confirm any details.

 What should I do if I can’t repay my loan because of coronavirus?

-Many financial institutions have announced measures to provide relief to customers affected by the coronavirus outbreak who may struggle to pay personal debts.
+Many financial institutions put in place measures to provide relief to customers affected by the coronavirus outbreak who are struggling to pay personal debts.
 These include payment holidays and scrapping fees for late payments.

 If you can afford to make some repayments – even if it’s a smaller amount than usual – you should continue to do so.